dmytro-anokhin/url-image/README.md

 `URLRequest` for the remote image.
 The package expects GET request with URL.

+**`fileIdentifier`**
+String uniquely identifying image file.
+By default this is URL (when the value is not provided).
+Should be used when the same image can have multiple URLs.

 **`delay`**

 Delay before `URLImage` fetches the image from cache or starts to download it.
 This is useful to optimize scrolling when displaying  `URLImage` in a `List` view.
 Default is `0.0`.